DOT Plans for Protected Bike Lanes Linking Queensboro Bridge and Queens Blvd

 “Traffic-calming measures don’t always have to come aside with bike lanes.
 There has to be other things we can do,” CB 2 chair Denise Keehan-Smith told DOT Deputy Borough Commissioner Jason Banrey.
 “Losing 158 spaces, I’ll be honest with you, I think is highly unreasonable, and I’m surprised that you’re even asking us to do this.”

-Banrey said a vote of approval from the board by January would allow DOT to i.
+Banrey said a vote of approval from the board by January would allow DOT to implement the project within months.
 But Keehan-Smith, who stood with Van Bramer and advocates at the site of the two bike crashes, didn’t see implementation as an urgent priority, citing the complaints the board received after DOT redesigned a segment of Queens Boulevard in 2015.

 “I don’t want this to be rushed.
 I don’t want anybody to say, ‘I need an answer by next month,’ because we’re going to say no,” Keehan-Smith said.